keu/docs/astro/configure-deployment-resources.md

 4. Edit the scheduler resource settings.
 See [Scheduler resources](#scheduler-resources).
 5. Click **Update**.

     The Airflow components of your Deployment automatically restart to apply the updated resource allocations.
-This action is equivalent to deploying code to your Deployment and does not impact running tasks that have 24 hours to complete before running workers are terminated.
+This action is equivalent to deploying code and triggers a rebuild of your Deployment image.
+If you're using the Celery executor, currently running tasks have 24 hours to complete before their running workers are terminated.
 See [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).

 ## Update a Deployment name and description